Ronnie Woo: YouTube channel and Food Network Kitchen

 At the end of 2019, Woo announced the launch of his YouTube channel, which would premiere its first mini-series, Craving Jetlag, in January 2020.
 In 2020, Woo signed as on-camera talent with the Food Network Kitchen app, where he delivers live cooking classes and on-demand cooking videos.

 Cookbook

+Did You Eat Yet?
+Craveable Recipes from an All-American Asian Chef

-In August 2020, Woo inked a significant publishing deal with Houghton Mifflin Harcourt for his debut cookbook titled Did You Eat Yet? set for release in the Spring of 2023.
+In August 2020, Woo inked a significant publishing deal with Houghton Mifflin Harcourt for his first cookbook titled Did You Eat Yet? set for release in the spring of 2023.
+His cookbook was listed as one of Apple's most anticipated cookbooks of 2023.